 Only buy as much SSD as you need, probably around 128gb.
 This main SSD is where you can store your operating system and Pro Tools software and any other programs you use frequently.

 Then you can use a secondary HDD with much more space to store all your files.
 This lets you get all of the performance gains of a SSD without paying the high price tag to store everything on a SSD.
 Using a HDD to store files is a smart strategy and one we highly recommend to save money and maximize the value of your studio setup.

 If you'd like to read more in depth on storage choices, check out this article which has a run down of the best storage options on the market today.

 Best Computers for Pro Tools - Our Top Picks

 Now that you know what to look for in each of the components, here are the top 3 pics for best desktop PCs to run Pro Tools.

 Apple iMac Review

 I recommend really getting your priorities on paper - what are you going to use it for, film scoring or making pop songs with five instrument tracks?
 How many hours a day?
 Do you work with Pro Tool as a hobby or do you wish to turn pro?
-Nevertheless, whichever category you fall in, remember that technology quickly becomes outdated so buy something that you can use for at least a few years before it loses its value and try as much as possible to plan ahead to help future proof your investment.
+No matter which category you fall in, remember that technology quickly becomes outdated so buy something that you can use for at least a few years before it loses its value and try as much as possible to plan ahead to help future proof your investment.